JakeQuilty/conjur-quickstart/README.md

 This Quickstart guides you through installation to fetching a secret with a demo app.

-Modified to workaround mounting issues on Ubuntu.
+Modified to workaround volume mounting issues on Ubuntu.

 **Extra steps:**